Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions

 \subsubsection{Normalized Earth Mover's Distance}

-To incorporate the spatial arrangement of brain sources and penalize larger misplacement of activations, Haufe et al. \cite{haufe2008combining} proposed the use of the Earth Mover's Distance (EMD)~\cite{rubner2000earth}.
-It measures the minimal transport needed to align the predicted and real source distributions, thereby capturing the location error.
-To unify different simulation settings, we propose to normalize the EMD by the EMD of the ground truth and an uniform distribution.
-To compute the EMD, we use the publicly available POT package \cite{flamary2021pot}.
+To incorporate the spatial arrangement of brain sources and penalize larger misplacement of activations for distributed dipoles, Haufe et al. \cite{haufe2008combining} proposed the use of the Earth Mover's Distance (EMD)~\cite{rubner2000earth}.
+It measures the minimal transport, based on the Euclidean distance in 3D space, needed to align the predicted and real source activations, thereby capturing the location error.
+Since brain sources often consist of multiple, spatially extended activation areas, we compute EMD between the predicted $\hat{\x}$ and ground truth $\x$ source activations after normalizing them into probability distributions: